-- Avoid this asana if you have severe spinal injuries.
+- Moreover, Avoid this asana in spinal injuries.

-- During Supta Matsyendrasana if you feel any pain in your back or knee, come out the pose slowly and take rest.
+- During Supta Matsyendrasana if you feel any pain in your back or knee, come out of the pose slowly and take a rest.

 - In the case of pregnancy, use bolsters below the knee while twisting the hips and ensure the fetus is not pressed too much.